tom-90/RROx/plugins/map/README.md

 ## Changelog

+### v1.1.21 19-12-2023
+- ``Fixed`` Issues after recent game updates.
+- ``Fixed`` Turntable size incorrect.
+- ``Enhancement`` Added new icons for the new rolling stock.
+(Thanks to [illudedPerception](https://github.com/illudedPerception))

+Note: this update does not include graphics for the new freight types and industries yet.
+These will come in the future.

 ### v1.1.20 27-11-2023
 - ``Fixed`` RROx Speed Readout issue after Game Build #0.6.0.0.3.
 (Thanks to [Mordred](https://github.com/mordred-random))
 - ``Enhancement`` Added RROx Map Image for "Wheat Farm" Industry; which now appears correctly on the RROx Map.
 (Thanks to [Mordred](https://github.com/mordred-random))